 Glacial Park, Ringwood — Closed Dec.
 5-8 (Last updated 12/5/13)

 Trails within the park wind through prairies, past savannas and restored wetlands, then cross the recently re-meandered Nippersink Creek.
 Trailer parking and trail access is available at the Harts Road parking area (off Route 31 north of McHenry) or the Snowmobile/Equestrian trailer lot on Keystone Road (north of the District’s Keystone Landing).
 Restroom facilities available at the Harts Road parking area; a water hand pump is available at the Keystone Road trailer lot.

-Over five miles of easy trails offer a gentle ride through woods and wetlands.
-The trail crosses Hickory Nut Grove Road and enters the Lyons Prairie & Marsh nature preserve.
+The 4.75 mile trail begins and ends off Hickory Nut Grove Lane and travels the edges of the 400+ acres winding through woodlands.
+The trail crosses Hickory Nut Grove Road into the Lyons Prairie and Marsh nature preserve section where the trail loops and doubles back.
 Trailer parking, water and restrooms are available at Hickory Grove Highlands parking area.

 This trail is a 7-mile converted railroad bed — straight and flat — shared with hikers and bicyclists during the summer and closed during the winter for snowmobile season; trails may close at any time due to unsafe conditions.
 A spur trail connects to the horseback trails within Glacial Park.
 The trail can be easily accessed from the Harts Road parking area (off Route 31 north of McHenry).
 Restroom facilities available at the Harts Road parking area.

 Rush Creek, Harvard—Closed Dec.
 5-8 (Last updated 12/5/13)

 Over five miles of easy, beautiful riding through woods, open prairie and across the creek.
 Trailer parking at the equestrian lot only.
 Hitching posts, water and restroom facilities are available near the parking area.